 - All class D and M written test scores must be 70% or better to pass.

-- All driver licenses, in state or out of state, expired over 5 years require a written test.
+- All driver’s licenses, in state or out of state, expired over 5 years require a written test.

 - All driver licenses, in state or out of state, expired over 5 years require a written and a road test.

-- A person with a 5 or 10 year revocation is required to take the written and road test, unless licensure has been maintained during the revocation period with an Ignition Interlock License, and generally must petition the court to restore his regular driving privileges before his regular license can be reinstated.
+- A person with a 5 or 10 year revocation is required to take the written and road test, unless licensure has been maintained during the revocation period with an Ignition Interlock License, and generally must petition the court to restore their driving privileges before their regular license can be reinstated.

 - A person who has a revocation of less than a year due to a DWI conviction is not required to take a written test.

-- A new driver license must be issued when revocation was due to a DWI conviction.
+- A new driver’s license must be issued when revocation was due to a DWI conviction.

-- All applicants with out-of-country drivers' licenses are required to take the written test in order to get a New Mexican driver license.
+- All applicants with out-of-country driver’s licenses are required to take the written test in order to get a New Mexican driver’s license.
 Treat the District of Columbia (Washington, DC) and all U.S. territories as out-of-state rather than out-of-country.
 U.S. territories include but are not limited to Puerto Rico, Guam, the U.S. Virgin Islands and American Samoa.

-- Any person at least 13 years old but under 18 who is restricted to the operation of a motorcycle not in excess of 100 centimeters must take the Certified Motorcycle class.
+- Any person at least 13 years old but under 18 who is restricted to the operation of a motorcycle not in excess of 100 cubic centimeters must take the Motorcycle Safety Foundation (MSF) Basic RiderCourse.

-- A person who has been suspended due to points is not required to test unless the driver's license has been suspended, revoked or expired for 5 years or more, in which case they must take both a written and a road test.
-However, before the person can be reinstated, he must show proof of completion of the Driver Improvement class.
+- A person who has been suspended due to points is not required to test unless their driver’s license has been suspended, revoked or expired for 5 years or more, in which case they must take both a written and a road test.
+However, before the person can be reinstated, they must show proof of completion of the Driver Improvement class.